What is a network marketing pyramid?

 Some of the rules are ridiculous.

-I know people who sell annuities and they like to post the top salesman of the week on social media holding an oversized check of their commissions for the week.
+I know people who sell annuities and they like to post the top salesman of the week on social media, holding oversized checks of their commissions for the week.

 Last week I saw one and the salesperson was holding a check for about $12,000 and some change.

-Just let a triple diamond grand poo-bah from any reputable mlm company start posting their $117,000+ weekly check online and the FTC would be all over them.
+Just let a high ranking grand poo-bah from any reputable mlm company start posting their $100,000+ weekly check online and the FTC would be all over them.

-The argument is that it protects the consumer, but I would argue that if that was really the case the rules would need to be the same for each industry.
+The argument is that it protects the consumer, but I would argue that if that was really the reason, the rules would need to be the same for every industry.

 Legal Rules Surrounding MLM